futuregrid/virtual-cluster/README.md

     # nova environment file
     novarc = ~/novarc

 You will have to modify the <PUT-YOUR-USER-NAME-HERE> occurence within the file with the name that you use to associate your key.
+The file is to be placed at ~/.futuregrid/futuregrid.cfg or concatenated to an already existing futuregrid.cfg file.

 -n: Number of computation nodes (control node not included)